-The aim of this study, which will run from 2020 to 2021 is to get a clearer understanding of sector size, structure, dynamics, purpose and impact.
-This preparatory work is being undertaken to underpin the development of the sixth iteration of the Third Sector Trends study in 2022
+The aim of this methodological study, which began in 2020 was to get a clearer understanding of sector size, structure, dynamics, purpose and impact.
+This preparatory work was undertaken to underpin the development of the sixth iteration of the Third Sector Trends study in 2022

-The Third Sector Trends Study is focused on civil society in localities (including regions and areas with shared characteristics such as rurality, deprivation or local governance.
+The Third Sector Trends Study is focused on civil society in localities (including regions and areas with shared characteristics such as rurality, deprivation or local governance).
 Without comparative analysis, it is not possible to know whether the situation in any given area is extraordinary or typical.

-This first working paper draws upon data from the Third Sector Trends Study, the Charity Commission Register, NCVO Civil Society Almanac and National Survey of Third Sector Organisations to produce workable estimates on sector structure which can be used to scale up Third Sector Trends 2010-2020 data in area-focused analysis.
+This working paper draws upon data from the Third Sector Trends Study, the Charity Commission Register, NCVO Civil Society Almanac and National Survey of Third Sector Organisations to produce workable estimates on sector structure which can be used to scale up Third Sector Trends 2010-2020 data in area-focused analysis.